-- Habif Health and Wellness works with county public health officials and CDC guidelines in order to determine when a student is able to be released from quarantine or isolation housing.
-If you have specific questions regarding how or when a student is cleared, please contact Habif Health and Wellness at 314-935-4959 or email email@example.com.
+- Habif Health and Wellness works with county public health officials, CDC guidelines and specialists on the WashU Medical Campus in order to determine when a student is able to be released from quarantine or isolation housing.
+If you have specific questions regarding how or when a student is cleared, please contact Habif Health and Wellness at 314-935-2252 or email email@example.com.

 - Millbrook apartments

 - Students are not billed any additional cost for housing while in quarantine and isolation housing.
 This applies to students who live on-campus or off-campus.
 The only cost associated with quarantine and isolation housing is the $25 per day fee for meals.